fjsnow/fjsn.io/README.md

 # content
 ```

-Optionally, you can provide `listed: false` in the frontmatter to hide the post from the index.
+Optionally, you can provide `listed: false` in the frontmatter to hide the post from the index and the sitemap.

 ## Running the site